Short-rate models with stochastic discontinuities: a PDE approach: Introduction

-In recent years, the global financial system has undergone a significant transformation in the way interest rates are benchmarked.
-The discontinuation of the London Interbank Offered Rate (LIBOR) has led to the widespread adoption of alternative overnight rates, known as Risk-Free Rates (RFRs), such as SOFR (USD), €STR (EUR), SONIA (GBP), TONA (JPY), and SARON (CHF).
-These overnight rates are based on actual transactions and are considered more transparent and resilient to manipulation.
 The shift toward overnight RFRs as the primary observable in financial markets has significant implications for the modeling of interest rate dynamics.
-Traditional term structure models, which relied on longer-maturity instruments, must now be recalibrated to incorporate the properties of these short-maturity rates.
+Traditional term structure models, which relied on longer-maturity instruments, must now be recalibrated to incorporate the properties of these \mbox{short-maturity} rates.
 As a result, there has been a renewed interest in short-rate models, adapted to the new framework dictated by the post-LIBOR era.

-Several authors have extended classical short-rate models to RFRs.
-Among others, we refer to \cite{lyashenko2019looking, mercurio2018multi, russo2023transition, rutkowski2021pricing, skov2021dynamic}.
-Additional references can be found in \cite{fontanaetal2024:termstruct, liu2024risk}.
+{ A first approach to modeling term rates based on RFRs was introduced in \cite{lyashenko2019looking}, who propose the generalized Forward Market Model (FMM) as an extension of the classical Libor Market Model, allowing for the joint modeling of forward-looking and backward-looking rates within a single, unified framework.
+The FMM has subsequently been developed in several contributions, including \cite{lyashenko2020, lopezsalas24}.
+Other authors have instead developed extensions of classical short-rate models to the RFR setting; see, among others, \cite{rutkowski2021pricing, mercurio2018multi, russo2023transition, skov2021dynamic}.
+Additional references can be found in \cite{fontanaetal2024:termstruct, liu2024risk}.}